Problems & Exercises

 (b) This is too much force to exert with a hand pump.

-(c) The assumed radius of the pump is too large; it would be nearly two inches in diameter—too large for a pump or even a master cylinder.
+(c) The assumed radius of the pump is too large; it would be nearly two inches in diameter—too large for a pump or even a primary cylinder.
 The pressure is reasonable for bicycle tires.